Blog | Auckland Micro Wedding Venues - The Complete Guide

 Zahn and Amber had a vision for their wedding.
 To have their closest people join them as they wed at their favourite place on earth - a small town called Hanksville.
 Mars on Earth.

+Amazingly, thirty of Zahn and Amber's closest friends shared this vision and hopped on a plane to Utah, USA.
 A motley crew of friends from Aotearoa, Australia and Israel gathered together in this funny desert town to celebrate the one thing they all had in common - a deep love and appreciation for this incredible couple.

 What was your favourite thing about having a micro wedding?